benbusby/whoogle-search/README.md

 ## Extra Steps
 - Set Shoogle as your primary search engine
+  - From the main shoogle folder, run `python opensearch.py "\<your app url\>"`
   - Firefox (Desktop)
-    - Navigate to your running app's url, and click the 3 dot menu in the address bar.
+    - Navigate to your app's url, and click the 3 dot menu in the address bar.
 At the bottom, there should be an option to "Add Search Engine".
 Once you've clicked this, open your Firefox Preferences menu, click "Search" in the left menu, and use the available dropdown to select "Shoogle" from the list.
   - Firefox (Mobile)
     - In the mobile app Settings page, tap "Search" within the "General" section.
 There should be an option titled "Add Search Engine" to select.
 It should prompt you to enter a title and search query url - use the following elements to fill out the form:
       - Title: "Shoogle"